 - Are you interested in customer feedback related to your latest product?

 - Are you trying to get insights into your competition?

 3) Not leveraging social for customer service

 In our current social-media driven environment, customers want your business to listen to them on whichever platforms they choose.
 If your customers are raising complaints and you’re not listening to them, they will feel that you don’t care about their experiences.
 This may further push them to choose your competitor.
 However, by simply ensuring that your customers’ concerns are addressed on social media, you are building a credible image for your brand.

 4) Not listening to your competition

-The beauty of social listening is that it not only allows you to keep track of your own customers’ comments about your products, but it also allows you to follow the comments of your competitors’ customers.
-It’s easy: just setup your social listening tool to also include important keywords and hashtags for your top 3 competitors.
+The beauty of social listening is that it not only allows you to keep track of your customers’ comments, but it also allows you to follow the comments of your competitors’ customers.
+It’s easy: just set up your social listening tool to also include important keywords and hashtags for your top 3 competitors.

 Your competitors’ customers are your most likely prospects, so listening to them helps you understand what they want.
 Competitive social listening lets you discover what your competitors’ customers like and dislike.
 This further helps you know where your business can fill in the gaps with superior products and services.
 On top of this, you will also know what kind of messages will strike a chord with these customers.

 A comprehensive social listening strategy can help you address customers’ concerns and drive actionable insights.
 Moreover, it also helps you build better products and services, with which you can gain an advantage over your competition.